• Fairholme Sport

 The Fairholme College High-Performance Sport Program is an innovative initiative aimed at supporting student athletes in achieving their sporting and academic goals.

-The program is designed to help our athletes enhance their athletic performance while providing them with the tools needed to balance the challenges of sport and academics.
+Mr Mitch Koina, Fairholme's Co-ordinator of High Performance Coaching, brings a wealth of experience in sport, education and pastoral care to the program, designed to help our athletes enhance their athletic performance while providing them with the tools needed to balance the challenges of sport and academics.

 Athletes in the High-Performance Sport Program receive: